 What are the three components of NPS?
 Why They Matter

-The Net Promoter Score system is purely open-source, so its fundamental blocks can be used by anyone to build a good organization.
+The Net Promoter Score system is entirely open-source, allowing its fundamental blocks to be used by anyone to build a good organization.

 a) Strong, prolonged leadership commitment